tinythings/sysinspect/docs/eventsensors/fsnotify.rst

 ``args``
 ^^^^^^^^^^
     Arguments specific to the listener.
-For the ``fsnotify`` sensor, the following argument is required:
+For the ``sys.filesystem`` sensor, the following argument is required:

     - ``path``: The path to the file or directory to monitor.
     - ``locked`` (optional): if ``true``, the same event is sent only once and then muted.